psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 The Epiphany Sessions was held at the Guildhall, on Tuesday last, for this borough, borougn, before Charles Bassett Roe, Esq.
 Mayor, Thomas Sewell, esq.
 Deputy Recorder, and other Justices.

-Patience Adams, aged 42, charged with having stolen a bed, the property of Martha Morris, found gUilty, —one months' imprisonment.
+Patience Adams, aged 42, charged with having stolen a bed, the property of Martha Morris, found guilty, —one months' imprisonment.

 ```